NBISweden/knowledgetransfercrashcourses/GitCrashCourse/README.md

 ## Good `git` practices
+It is good to keep your repo clean:

+- Keep the code and the indata separated; **Never** but data on ’git’.
+- Try to structure your files, so that it is easy to navigate the repo.
+- Add a README file, preferably in _markdown_-format_ (.md_) in the repo top level folder, that briefly explains the purpose and structure of the repo.
+This README will display on the web-page of the repo.
+- Also, add README files in strategic subfolders.

 When developing code/text (i.e., changing files) in `git`, there are some things one can do to avoid _merge conflicts_:
 - Start each developing session by `git pull` so you don't work